 Follow the placarded generator operating instructions STEP BY STEP.
 Many systems can be run for hours on battery power, while certain systems, like the hot tub jets, dishwasher, and air conditioner require the generator to function.

 DO NOT EVER SWIM NEAR THE BACK OF THE HOUSEBOAT WHILE THE GENERATOR IS RUNNING.

 Is there fresh water on board?

-Yes, 105 gallons for the Nova & Galaxy Class, and 30 for the Explorer Class for consumption.
+Yes, 105 gallons for the Nova & Galaxy Class, and 30 for the Luna Class and Explorer Class for consumption.
 All other water running in the houseboat (shower, dishwashing, etc.) is filtered lake water.

 For Nova & Galaxy Class guests, your houseboat is equipped with VHF Marine Radio.
 This radio is monitored during the day.
 Use channel 16 for emergencies and initiating contact only.
 Channel 2 (not 02) is available for weather forecasts.

 On the last day of your vacation, your houseboat should be floating outside the log boom at 10:00am.
 (You will not be allowed to drive the houseboat inside a marina boundary line.)
 For your safety and ours, we kindly ask that everyone is packed and ready for offload at this time.

 When you arrive at the log boom , please call “Lake Roosevelt Adventures Operations” on VHF Channel 16 (Nova/Galaxy) or 509-725-7229, which is the Seven Bays Marina.
 Our staff will come out and drive you to the dock.

 (Please note, the marina does not open until 9:00am, so don’t be alarmed if no one answers prior to that hour.)